ISSI-EMIC-Team-522-2021/ISSI_Workshop1/Day_Overview_notes.md

     + **Lead author:** Mykhaylo Shumko
     + **Additional Authors:**
     + **Reviewer:**

+Could use help with reviewing - making sure there are sufficient references and makes sense.

 MMS - studies might have some obseravational evidence for these.